What Cyclists Need To Know About Trucks

 - Do not linger next to a truck on any side, in any lane.
 If you are riding near the same speed, slow until you are behind the truck.
 (This is taught to motorcyclists, it applies to all vehicle drivers, even car drivers!)

 - If a truck passes you, slow down and let it get ahead of you ASAP.
-If you are approaching an intersection, merge to the left and ride near the center line to avoid the moving blind spot (see Left Cross in the Blind Spot).
+If you are approaching an intersection, merge to the left and ride near the center line to avoid the moving blind spot.
+See CRASH!
+Avoiding the Dreaded Left-Cross.

 - If you are in a bike lane and passing stopped traffic, do not pass a truck unless you can be clear of it before approaching any intersections or driveways and before traffic begins moving again.
 (This is a case where bike lanes offer a false sense of security that can get a cyclist killed.)